Qualifications and Screening

 Significance of Professional Experience.

-We believe that the surgeon’s professional credentials and contributions (i.e., research, teaching, and training), whether he or she offers other refractive procedures better suited to people who are not good LASIK candidate are just as important, if not more so.
-This is why we encourage you to consider each of the standards we use at Trusted LASIK Surgeons™ in our screening process as a means of evaluating, comparing, and choosing your surgeon.
+We believe that the surgeon’s professional credentials and contributions (i.e., research, teaching, and training), whether he or she offers other refractive procedures better suited to people who are not good LASIK candidates, are just as important, if not more so.
+This is why we encourage you to consider each of the standards we use at Trusted LASIK Surgeons® in our screening process as a means of evaluating, comparing, and choosing your surgeon.

 Surgeons Who Meet This Qualification at Trusted LASIK Surgeons.